 Calistoga Winery

 After breaking ground in May 2017 by early fall 2018 construction was completed on a 32,000 square foot solar powered winery – located almost across from Clos Pegase at 1077 Dunaweal Lane (just south of Calistoga).
-The location is certainly convenient as the parent company, Vintage Wine Estates – also owns Clos Pegase.
+The location is certainly convenient as the parent company, Adair Wine Estates also owns Clos Pegase.
 Up until the winery opened, for a number of years, Girard was technically a Sonoma County winery as the wines were made in a warehouse location near the town of Sonoma.

 The hospitality center opened in mid-October 2018 and the first harvest in the winery was also this same year.
 The property was planted to approximately 5 acres of vines in 2019 (varieties used in their Artistry Blend) plus two blocks in the front of the winery – both head pruned, one for mixed whites and one for mixed blacks/reds.
 All of these vines are not trellised, rather are head-pruned, a tribute to how vines in the valley used to be managed.
 Acreage in the back (on the south side of the winery) is planted to several Bordeaux varieties.